ROCm/rocm-install-on-windows/docs/index.rst

 The  HIP SDK for Windows brings a subset of the ROCm platform to Windows as described in :doc:`ROCm component support <./conceptual/component-support>`.
 It provides the runtime, APIs, and tooling to leverage the computational power of AMD GPUs to create high-performance, portable applications using the :doc:`HIP programming language <hip:index>`.

-The HIP SDK can run on your Windows system with Microsoft Visual Studio Code, and even includes solutions for use with the tool.
-However, it also has standalone tools like compilers, profilers, and debuggers for use in your own development environment.
+The HIP SDK can run on your Windows system with Microsoft Visual Studio Code, including solutions for use with the tool.
+The HIP SDK has standalone tools like compilers, profilers, and debuggers for use in your own development environment.

 The HIP SDK code is open and hosted at https://github.com/ROCm/rocm-install-on-windows.